adspect/adspect/overview.md

 * [content scrapers](https://en.wikipedia.org/wiki/Web_scraping)
 * [credential stuffing bots](https://en.wikipedia.org/wiki/Credential_stuffing)
 * bots of antivirus companies
-* and other flavors of unwanted or outright hostile visitors
+* and other flavors of questionable or outright hostile visitors

+It works as follows: visitors (traffic of any kind: ads, e-mail, organic, etc.) get their intrinsic attributes collected and evaluated by our special PHP script before getting to their final destination.
+Adspect runs more than a hundred checks on each click and produces a verdict whether a visitor is relevant or unwanted.
+Relevant visitors are brought to your actual money-making content (the so-called "money page") whereas unwanted visitors are shown a different version of content that does not expose anything sensitive (the so-called "safe page.")
+What to consider "sensitive" is your private choice: *traffic does not cross Adspect servers directly,* so we enforce no policies regarding its nature.

-You may find additional information in our [FAQ](https://www.adspect.ai/faq).
+You may find quick answers to frequently asked questions in our [FAQ](https://www.adspect.ai/faq).

 ## Traffic Sources